 In an industry where unreasonable expectations are the norm, advisors may find themselves between a rock and a hard place.
 Lose money past a client’s “uncle!” point in a subsequent bear market and face being fired.
 Surprise the client (or their CPA) with an unusually large tax bill from capital gains and face the same result.
 You get the picture.

 Unfortunately, once an advisor has already amassed a significant unrealized tax liability, the options are a bit limited.
-But, there are strategies that can reduce the risk of this scenario for new clients and accounts.
+However, systematic investing expressed through trend following is a strategy that has been touted for its ability to reduce the risk of this scenario for new clients and accounts.

-In an average year, a trend following strategy may realize more gains than a passive portfolio.
-But, somewhat counterintuitively, this does not necessarily reduce long-term compounding over full market cycles or generate an obstruction threatening an advisor’s ability to make sound portfolio decisions.
+In an average year, a trend following strategy built like what’s described above may realize more gains than a passive portfolio.
+But, somewhat counterintuitively, this does not necessarily reduce long-term compounding over full market cycles or generate an obstruction that threatens an advisor’s ability to make sound portfolio decisions.

 This year has been a great example of how this works.
-Frequent tax-loss harvesting in fixed income positions and certain equity sectors has, in most cases, more than offset realized long-term gains in developed and emerging international markets.
-Despite all the inflation talk, commodities such as gold have been generally directionless for the year, allowing for additional loss harvesting as highlighted in the chart below.
+Frequent tax-loss harvesting in Blueprint’s fixed income positions and certain equity sectors has, in most cases, more than offset realized long-term gains in developed and emerging international markets.
+Despite all the inflation talk, commodities such as gold have been generally directionless for the year, allowing for additional loss harvesting.

-The losses have not been enough to meaningfully drag on the great returns provided by U.S. equities, but have provided value from a tax perspective as they offset current realized gains or are carried forward.
-The net result is a very strong return with realized net capital LOSSES in most Blueprint portfolios.
+The losses have not been enough to meaningfully drag on the great returns provided by U.S. equities, and have provided value from a tax perspective by offsetting current realized gains or being carried forward.
+The net result is that Blueprint’s risk-managed asset allocation portfolios have provided a strong return with realized net capital LOSSES.

 Impact of Trend Following on Unrealized Capital Gains

-Since 2000, 78% of the buy-and-hold portfolio is made of up unrealized gains.
+In our view, the data showed that since 2000 most of a buy-and-hold portfolio was made of up unrealized gains.
 Therefore, an advisor looking to make any change to the portfolio or strategy is likely to sustain a substantial taxable event.
-On the contrary, the trend-followed portfolio, which has a process for systematically harvesting losses (and some gains), maintains a more palatable 41% in unrealized gains.
-All else equal, the flexibility afforded the client and advisor when a strategy shift or liquidity is needed is roughly 2x easier over this timeframe.
+On the contrary, the trend-followed portfolio, which had a process for systematically harvesting losses (and some gains), maintained a more palatable amount in unrealized gains.
+All else equal, the flexibility afforded to the client and advisor when a strategy shift or liquidity is needed is considerably easier over this timeframe.

 Impact of Trend Following on Pre- and After-Tax Returns

-Given this result, you might assume the buy-and-hold portfolio would outperform the trend-followed strategy.
-Not so fast.
+Given this result, you might assume the buy-and-hold strategy would outperform the trend-followed portfolio.
+We think the data shows one should not so quickly jump to conclusions.

-The graph below illustrates the pre- and after-tax returns for the buy-and-hold and trend-followed portfolios.
-It also includes the sub-strategies that make up the trend portion of the actively managed strategy.
-With conservative assumptions on long-term tax rates, the data illustrates the potential for trend-following strategies to generate tax alpha over longer-term time horizons.
+Financial advisors can download and review an illustration that shows the pre- and after-tax returns for the buy-and-hold and trend-followed portfolios.
+With conservative assumptions about long-term tax rates, we think the data illustrates the potential for a trend-following strategy to generate tax alpha over longer-term time horizons.

 Balancing Risk Management & Tax Efficiency

-As we conclude, it is important to note that at Blueprint we will never let tax considerations supersede risk management.
-Our research shows that maximizing compounding by avoiding large, sustained drawdowns is statistically more important to meeting financial goals than avoiding taxes.
-We would rather pay taxes on gains than avoid taxes and make a zero return, or worse, incur large drawdowns to avoid realized gains.
-Hopefully every advisor would agree.
+As I conclude, it is important to note that tax considerations should be balanced with risk management.
+Research produced by Jon Robinson and I shows that maximizing compounding by avoiding large, sustained drawdowns is statistically more important to meeting financial goals than avoiding taxes.
+For most advisors, it makes more sense to pay taxes on gains than avoid taxes and make a zero return, or worse, incur large drawdowns to avoid realized gains.

-We hope that as advisors look ahead to 2022 and evaluate ways to avoid being captive to the markets and taxes, that they will consider approaches with baked-in tax efficiency.
-To learn more about Blueprint’s approach in this regard, please reach out.
+I hope that as advisors look ahead to 2022 and evaluate ways to avoid being captive to the markets and taxes, that they will consider approaches with baked-in tax efficiency.